karstengresch/awesome-jboss/readme.md

 [JBoss Tools](http://tools.jboss.org) - Eclipse plugins for JBoss technology.
 Red Hat support under the name *JBoss Developer Studio*.

-* [Undertow](http://undertow.io) - is "is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO".
+[Undertow](http://undertow.io) - is "is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO".
 Also the standard webserver in Wildfly.

+[Nodyn](http://nodyn.io) - Framework allowing running server side JavaScript - bit like a JVM version of Node.js.

 **Integrate**